Tyrrrz/CliFx/Readme.md

 }
 ```

-### Resolve specific commands or commands from other assemblies
+### Resolve commands from other assemblies

-In most cases, your commands will probably be defined in your main assembly, which is where CliFx will look if you initialize the application using the following code.
+In most cases, your commands will be defined in your main assembly which is where CliFx will look if you initialize the application using the following code.

 ```c#
 var app = new CliApplicationBuilder().WithCommandsFromThisAssembly().Build();
 ```

-If you want to resolve specific commands or commands from another assembly you can use `WithCommand` and `WithCommandsFrom` methods to do that.
+If you want to configure your application to resolve specific commands or commands from another assembly you can use `WithCommand` and `WithCommandsFrom` methods for that.

 ```c#
 var app = new CliApplicationBuilder()